Office Worker Injury Lawyer

 - Risk of violence

-Nearly every office worker performs a duty for eight hours while sitting in a stationary place in front of a computer screen.
-Usually, the only movement they make for hours at a time is manipulating the computer mouse.
+Nearly every office worker performs a duty for eight hours while sitting in a stationary place at a computer screen.
+Usually, the only movement they make for hours is manipulating the computer mouse.

 A Progressive Problem